ClojureBridge/organizing/Help-Them-Keep-Learning.md

 This document contains ideas for ClojureBridge volunteers to help workshop attendees further after the workshop.

+### Provide a list of local meetups and/or community info

+Since a ClojureBridge workshop is driven by a community in the area, we can assume there is also a local Clojure community in the area.
+Give ClojureBridge attendees local community info, upcoming events or other resources they can take advantage of.
+When you give the info, it's a good idea to hand them a piece of paper.
+Many of the attendees are not familiar with meetup.com, github.com, etc.
+If you just show or say urls of those, they may miss the info.

-### Tell them about or invite them to local Clojure events
+### Invite them to local Clojure events

 Clojure developers you have not met yet may attend your ClojureBridge workshop.
 If that is the case, this is a chance to invite them to local Clojure events, such as meetups, and expose them to Clojure technology and community.
 If some of the attendees who are new to Clojure come to a local Clojure event, it means they have made a great first step to getting more involved with Clojure.